Chinese Reviews Reviews

 The action takes over the narrative so much, that even the propaganda element usually associated with the similar Chinese blockbusters is pushed to the back, an element I found much beneficial for the film.
 Furthermore, the fact that the “good guys” also get their share of hits, even from the beginning, is also a tick on the pros list, as it demonstrates the fact that the protagonists are not superheroes but mere men.
 This tactic takes a toll on character creation, something that is expected of the genre though.
 In that fashion, the protagonists do not find much space to act. as Yang Rui, the team leader, as Gu Shun, the replacement sniper who seems to have psychological issues, and Hai Qing as Xia Nan are the ones that manage to stand out, partially at least.

-“Operation Red Sea” offers everything a fan of action blockbusters would ever with from the genre, and that is where the true value for one of the greatest entries in the category lies.
+“Operation Red Sea” offers everything a fan of action blockbusters would ever want from the genre, and that is where the true value for one of the greatest entries in the category lies.

 About the author